Gauge covariant neural network for quarks and gluons: Demonstration

-where $S_\text{g}[U]$ is a gauge action and $S_\text{f}[\phi, U;m_\text{l}]$ is an action for a psuedo-fermion field $\phi$ with mass $m_\text{l}$.
-In HMC, total action is a function of a pseudo-fermion field but here we suppress in equation for notational simplicity.
+where $S_\text{g}[U]$ is a gauge action and $S_\text{f}[\phi, U;m_\text{l}]$ is the action for a pseudo-fermion field $\phi$ with mass $m_\text{l}$.
+In HMC, the total action is a function of the pseudo-fermion field, but here we suppress it in the equation for notational simplicity.